yellowmessenger/documentation/docs/platform_concepts/studio/api/add-api-apinode.md

 | JSON Response Array | `{{{variables.variablename.arrayname.[position of the array].field}}}` or `{{{variables.variablename.fieldname}}}` |
 | String   | `{{{variables.variablename}}}` |

-You can tweak the above syntaxes based on the API responses you recieve.
+You can adjust the above syntaxes according to the structure and content of the API responses you receive.